 Staff members should contact the office for appropriate substitute and vehicle arrangements and related field trip procedures and forms.
-See Appendix A for a sample of Bus Request form.

 All out-of-state travel must be approved by the Board.
-(Board Policy 2320)

 Friday School

 Students who are experiencing academic, disciplinary, and/or attendance problems may be assigned to Friday/Saturday School.
 Friday/Saturday School will be run from 8:00 a.m. to 12:00 noon.
 Students must report on time and must have assigned work to make their time useful, pertinent and productive.
 Classroom teachers should provide class work, make-up work, or specific directions for students with this in mind.